Join Prof. Klemm for college courses online, covering topics in equestrian coaching, business, and history.

 - US Equestrian Higher Education Scholarship — US Equestrian awards five $1,000 scholarships to graduating high school seniors committed to continuing their involvement in equestrian sport while in college.
-Applications for 2021 are currently being accepted through July 31.
-Eligibility was recently expanded!
+Eligibility was expanded in 2021!

 Optimum Youth Equestrian Scholarship — This scholarship is designed to provide opportunities for youth aged 17-27 from marginalized communities to become involved or stay involved in horse sports through financial awards and mentorship.

 - Don Diego Scholarship for Participants in the Del Mar National Horse Show